Charities Conference

 James Hurst

-Outside of work music remains a keen interest.
-Aside from playing jazz on the tenor sax, James is a regular member of the trumpet section of the Leeds Project Big Band.
+Outside of work, music remains a keen interest.
+Aside from playing jazz on the tenor sax, James is a regular member of the trumpet section of several big bands.

 Jon Daley